MAGvACC/documentation/docs/controllers/aerodrome-procedures/carthage.md

 Aircraft that have already been cleared to taxi using the old configuration shall be re-cleared if they have not already reached the holding point.

-## Mohammed V Tower
+## Tunis-Tower

 ### General Provisions

-The aerodrome controller’s (ADC) callsign, for radio communication and coordination, is "Mohammed V Tower".
+The aerodrome controller’s (ADC) callsign, for radio communication and coordination, is "Tunis Tower".

-Tower is responsible for all aerodrome movements on runways and their associated taxiways and all operations within the Casablanca ATZ below 2 000 ft.
+Tower is responsible for all aerodrome movements on runways, all taxiways and all operations within the Tunis CTR below 1 500 ft MSL.

-Tower shall also ensure separation between IFR aircraft that are arriving at and departing the aerodrome, as well as provide traffic information about VFR flights operating within the aerodrome traffic zone.
+Tower shall also ensure separation between IFR aircraft that are arriving at and departing the aerodrome, as well as provide traffic information about VFR flights operating within the control zone.

 ### Runway Selection
 Tower determines the direction of operations.
 Runway configurations should not be mixed and arrivals and departures should remain segregated.

+If a Northern Runway Configuration is being used:
-Up to a tailwind component of less than or equal to 7 KT, RWY 35R/L is to be used.
+Up to a tailwind component of less than or equal to 5 KT, RWY 35R/L is to be used.

+If a Southern Runway Configuration is being used:
+Up to a tailwind component of less than or equal to 15 KT if RWY is DRY.
+Up to a tailwind component of less than or equal to 10 KT if RWY is Wet/Contaminated.

 ### Departure Procedures